jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Every story contains a plot: a sequence of events where a protagonist fights an antagonist to overcome a problem.
 The fight to change reality happens in three parts.
 The first is the introduction of the problem and characters.
 The second is protagonist and antagonist thinking up plans and attacking each other.
 The third part is the conclusion, where we find out which side wins.
 Although it’s easier to see in some more than in others, all stories have this structure.

 <!-- clarify, expand on this -->
 The difference between good and bad stories is it's place on the dial.
 While some stories are non stop action scenes, and others are non stop talking scenes, others mix the two up to tell a logical and surprisng story.
+The plot thickens.

 **Classic movies:** are fights over real-life problems.
 Protagonist and antagonist repeatedly think of new ideas and act on them in a back and forth battle.
 New ideas give the stories surprises, while fighting to win requires logical actions.

 Mixing logical problem solving, with new ideas, gives classic stories “logical surprises”.
 These plot twists make what’s going to happen next unknown which keeps audiences glued to their seats.
 The conclusion can be a big victory for the good or bad guys, or anywhere in between.